jxw7410/mushroomstory/README.md

    * There will be a scrollable viewport for each stage.
    * There will be a timer to time how long it took for the player to complete all the stages.
    * There will be music, and sound effects for moving, and jumping

-## Bonus MVP (if time alloted)
-   * Add enemies that hinders the player.
-Unforunately, Player won't be able to kill these enemies.
-   * Add a point/timer record system.

 # Architecture and Technologies
   * HTML5 Canvas